megahomyak/scope_capture/README.md

 # scope\_capture

+**WARNING**: I haven't tested it on older Python versions, "3.8" is only a requirement because I'm lazy!
+Please, if you can afford testing this on older Python versions, send a pull request, it will be very appreciated.

 This library will allow you to capture surrounding scopes of functions and closures and freeze them with the callable object itself.

 ## The problem